vijos/vj4/vj4/ui/README.md

 </li>
 ```

 Menu can be put inside a section.
-It should be placed inside `section__body no-padding` (in this case, there will be vertical margins around the menu) or directly inside `section` (in this case, there will be totally no margins around the menu):
+It should be placed inside `section__body no-padding` or directly inside `section`:

 ```html
 <div class="section">